DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 more.
 We can do this by hiding it from the layout, so it doesn't contribute to the Parent Block any more.
 If we click on "x" and hit the delete key, or start dragging it to the bin that will appear in the bottom right of the screen, then it will disappear.
-Refresh the screen, and you will now see that the "X Move" Method has vanished:
+You will now see that the "X Move" Method has vanished:

 .. image:: motion_3.png